Adult Dependent Relative Visa

 Evidence required in support of the application

-- Evidence of relationship with the sponsor.
+- Evidence of relationship with the sponsor (birth certificates and marriage certificates proving the relationship).

 - If the required care is not affordable – evidence of its cost and financial means of the applicant and the sponsor.